-How do we determine if assessments are biased or unbiased?
-Whether we use the sales approach, cost approach or income approach, the resulting estimates of market value are predictions of a sale price.

-12. We typically conduct a ratio study which is a statistical process that compares the level of assessment and uniformity to observed sale prices across neighborhoods, types of buildings, price levels or many other ways to stratify properties.
+- 12. How do we determine if assessments are biased or unbiased?
+We typically conduct a ratio study which is a statistical process that compares the level of assessment and uniformity to observed sale prices across neighborhoods, types of buildings, price levels, or other ways to stratify properties.
 A serious limitation is that ratio studies can only be run against the file of sold properties.
 They tell us little or nothing about the large pool of unsold properties.
-Also consider that in most ratio studies each sale carries equal weight, so the degree to which a sale represents a greater or lesser number of unsold properties is not recognized.

-Now let's examine how the perception of bias arises.

-13. Along comes an outside analyst.
-They are probably an academic, or perhaps a community activist.
-They have two things that the assessors' office does not have - credentials and an audience.
-They are telling the world that assessments are extremely and systemically biased.
-They came to this conclusion by running a ratio study, just like the assessor's office does.
-Well, not exactly.
-You see they do not have access to the same data that the assessors' office has.
+Also, consider that in most ratio studies each sale carries equal weight, so the degree to which a sale represents a greater or lesser number of unsold properties is not recognized. - 13.
+How does the perception of bias arise?
+This usually involves an outside analyst, who is often an academic, a community activist, or someone hired by a special interest group.
+They have credentials and a willing audience.
+They conclude that assessments are systemically biased.
+They come to this conclusion by running a ratio study, similar to that of the assessor's office but with one critical difference.
 They are using publicly available data.
 This includes sales data that has not been vetted to remove transactions that do not meet prescribed tests for being indicators of typical market activity and are not useful predictors of the prices for similar properties.

-- 14. They are also using only current property data both physical attributes and market values not data that describes the conditions that were present at the time of sale.
-For example, the file includes a sale from 2020 for a property in poor condition which sold for \$100,000.
-The property has been subsequently rehabbed and has a current value of \$200,000.
-The data file shows that the property is a rehab with a value of \$200,000 and a sale price of \$100,000.
-From their perspective, it looks like the property is significantly overvalued.
-In the assessors' data file, the sale price of \$100,000 is for a poor condition property, for which the prediction of value might have been \$102,000.
-See the problem?
-The analysis is correct, but the data is flawed. - 15.
+They do not have access to the vetted data of the assessor's office. - 14.
+They are also using only current property data both physical attributes and market values not data that describes the conditions that were present at the time of sale.
+For example, the file includes a sale from 2021 for a property in poor condition which sold for \$100,000, but the property has subsequently been rehabbed and has a current value of \$200,000.
+Their data file shows that the property is a rehab with a value of \$200,000 and a sale price of \$100,000.

+- From their perspective, it looks like the property is significantly overvalued.
+In the assessor's data file, the sale price of \$100,000 is for a poor condition property, for which the prediction of value might have been \$102,000.
+The problem is although the analysis is correct, the data is flawed. - 15.
 Additionally, this analyst is not familiar with the dynamics of the local housing market and therefore does not recognize the "noise" that is inherent in any market.
 The entire appraisal industry is predicated on the premise that the value of a property is linked to its attributes; that the value of a property can be predicted if the attributes of the property are known and can be compared to the attributes of similar properties that have sold.
 If I know the attributes of a property, I can predict a value.
 Are there cases where prices are not as dependent on attributes as they are on other factors that may not relate to the property at all?
 What happens when the relationship between price and attributes is broken?
-When observed prices are not based on the attributes of the property, variance from predictable prices arises which cannot be explained.
+When observed prices are not based on the attributes of the property, variance from predictable prices arises, which cannot be explained.